ivanitlearning/AWS-Associate-Courses/SAA-C02.md

 - Can protect the private keys  for an issuing certificate authority.
 - Anything that needs to interact with non AWS products because it uses industry APIs.
   - Not suitable for anything which requires AWS integration.
+- Can publish audit logs to CloudWatch logs.

 ## 16.4.
 AWS Config